Adia Barnes

 Adia Oshun Barnes (born February 3, 1977) is an American basketball coach and former player.
-She is currently the head coach of the SMU Mustangs.
+As of 2025–26 she is the head coach of the SMU Mustangs.
 She played at the collegiate level for the University of Arizona, and played seven seasons in the Women's National Basketball Association (WNBA) with the Houston Comets, Seattle Storm, Minnesota Lynx, and Sacramento Monarchs.
 She has played internationally with Dynamo Kyiv in Ukraine.
 Barnes has also served as a TV color analyst for Seattle Storm game broadcasts.

 Early years

 Barnes grew up in San Diego, California, and attended Mission Bay Senior High School in San Diego.
 She is the daughter of NFL player Pete Barnes.
 He and Adia's mother Pat divorced when she was three.
 Over the course of her high school career, she amassed 1112 blocks, the most ever recorded by a female high school basketball player, 253 blocks ahead of second place Chris Enger.